thgautham/th-gautham.github.io/_pages/certpage.md

   - image_path: /images/certs/Coursera-1.jpg
     alt: "Introduction-1"
     title: "Introduction to TensorFlow for AI, ML and DL."
-    excerpt: "A short course on best practices for using TensorFlow, a popular open-source framework for machine learning."
+    excerpt: "Best practices for TensorFlow, to train a NN for a computer vision application."
     url: "/science/feature-scaling/"
     btn_class: "btn--info"
     btn_label: "Read more"